projectglow/glow/docs/source/contributing.rst

 -----------------------------

 Monthly office hours provide an opportunity keep up to date with new developments with Glow.
-Please send an email to glow [dot] maintainers [at] gmail.com to join.
+Please send an email to glow [dot] contributors [at] gmail.com to join.

 --------------------------
 Contribute to the codebase